 - Minimise obsolescence costs by converting legacy assets into re-usable inventory, raw material, or cash

 What happens if I’m not sure exactly what equipment is in my inventory?

 It’s not uncommon for our clients to be unsure about exactly what equipment is unwanted, used, preowned, refurbished or redundant.
-As part of our OEM approved service, TXO will conduct a full audit of each individual unit by part and serial number to give you improved stock visibility and the ability to call-back parts at any time.
+As part of our OEM approved service, TXO will conduct a full audit of each individual unit by part number and serial number to give you improved stock visibility and the ability to call-back parts at any time.

 What type of equipment does TXO Systems purchase?

 TXO will buy (and resell) all types of new and used mobile and fixed line telecom network equipment.
 This spans multiple product and platform types including optical transmission (SDH/SONET and DWDM), routers & switches, GSM/3G/4G/WiMax/LTE, servers, base stations and CPE (customer premise equipment).
-Having a truly global customer base this means that TXO is always interested in many OEM products including Nokia, Siemens, Alcatel-Lucent, Newbridge, Marconi, Ericsson, Motorola, Nortel, Ciena, Juniper, Adva, Huawei, ZTE etc. Please note that this list may not be complete; feel free to send us your telecom inventory list.
+Having a truly global customer base means that TXO is always interested in many OEM products including Nokia, Siemens, Alcatel-Lucent, Newbridge, Marconi, Ericsson, Motorola, Nortel, Ciena, Juniper, Adva, Huawei, ZTE etc. Please note that this list may not be complete; feel free to send us your telecom inventory list.

 Can the OEM stop me/us from selling our surplus equipment?